admin-shell-io/aas-specs/README.md

 ## License

-This work is licensed under a [Creative Commons Attribution-NoDerivs 3.0 Unported License]( http://creativecommons.org/licenses/by-nd/3.0/).
-The implementation uses the concepts of the document "Details of the Asset Administration Shell" published on www.plattform-i40.de which is licensed under Creative Commons CC BY-ND 3.0 DE.
+This work is licensed under a [Creative Commons Attribution 4.0 International License]( https://creativecommons.org/licenses/by/4.0/).
+The implementation uses the concepts of the document "Details of the Asset Administration Shell" published on www.plattform-i40.de which is licensed under Creative Commons CC BY 4.0.